 If you’re talking about the stock market and equities, looking at sectors like your 财帛宫 (Finance Sector)，福德宫 (Karmic Sector) and 父母宫 (Parents Sector) would be more suitable.
 Most people don’t understand why the Parents Sector is involved, but that’s one sector can represent a multitude of things and even though the name of the sector suggests parents, it can govern other aspects too.

-Using Zi Wei Dou Shu to identify which sector or company to go into is a bit harder.
+Using Zi Wei Dou Shu to identify which sector or company to go into is a bit harder although it is still possible.
 Thankfully, we have Qi Men Dun Jia to make up for that.

 What I usually do with Zi Wei Dou Shu is to reverse engineer the birth time of CEOs of listed companies and make an assessment of whether the company is worth investing in.
 If you’ve read my blog post on WeWork and Softbank’s CEO, SoftBank’s stock price should be quite interesting next year.
 Masa-son is supposed to have a tough year in 2021, so let’s see if Softbank’s stock price goes down next year.